tech-med/medlearnity.com/src/content/blog/things-to-do-before-your-usmle-test/index.md

 **The USMLE tests are structured differently and they have different passing scores**.
 In the case of [USMLE Step 1](https://www.medlearnity.com/usmle-step-1-percentiles/), there are 280 multiple-choice questions arranged into seven 60-minute blocks of 40 questions each.
 Although you'll get breaks, prepare yourself for a full day of testing! **USMLE Step 1 tests your knowledge and application of core medical principles and mechanisms in diagnoses and treatment of diseases, as well as modes of therapy**.

 The [passing score](https://www.usmle.org/scores-transcripts/transcripts) for USMLE Step 1 is 194.
 But, you need to aim for a higher score, as your performance in this exam is very important for your choice of residency internship.
 We recommend aiming for a score of 240 or better.
 Yes, it's high, but you want to get into the best residency program.
-So maximize that score!
+So maximize that score

 ### USMLE Step 2